BV-Natural-Gas-Value-Chain

 Safely producing, transporting and delivering gas worldwide

 For decades, the marine and offshore industries have been developing the supply chain to produce and distribute gas worldwide.
 Industry stakeholders, including maritime safety regulators, offshore producers, ship owners and charterers, terminal operators and equipment manufacturers contribute daily to the safe exploration, extraction, liquefaction, transportation and delivery of gas.
+Industry actors are also conscious of the greenhouse impact of methane and have launched an Aiming for Zero Methane Emissions initiative of which Bureau Veritas is an active participant.

 The gas supply chain is already a crucial part of advancing sustainability, delivering liquefied natural gas (LNG) and liquefied petroleum gas (LPG) to the markets.
 Building on this, a similar value chain is being developed for the energy transition, supporting the distribution of carbon-neutral fuels.